sunfounder/euler-kit/docs/source/pyproject/python_start/quick_guide_thonny.rst

             Type "help()" for more information.
             >>> %Run -c $EDITOR_CONTENT

-    * The first line prompts for the MicroPython version, the date, and your device information.
+    * The first line shows the version of MicroPython, the date, and your device information.
-    * The second line suggests that you can type "help()" to get some help.
+    * The second line prompts you to enter "help()" to get some help.
-    * The third line is an instruction from Thonny telling the MicroPython interpreter on your Pico to run the contents of the script area - the 'EDITOR_CONTENT'.
+    * The third line is a command from Thonny telling the MicroPython interpreter on your Pico to run the contents of the script area - "EDITOR_CONTENT".
-    * If there are any messages after the third line, they are usually the message you told MicroPython to print, or the error messages for the code.
+    * If there is any message after the third line, it is usually a message that you tell MicroPython to print, or an error message for the code.